top of page

 If you are preparing to obtain your CDL, it is important to:

-• Study all materials in English
+• Study all materials in English.

-• Practice reading and understanding road signs and regulations
+• Practice reading and understanding road signs and regulations.

-• Prepare for both the written knowledge test and the skills (road) test in English
+• Prepare for both the written knowledge test and the skills (road) test in English.

 Motor carriers and driving schools are encouraged to support applicants by providing proper preparation resources.